garak92/javarpg/README.md

 - java -jar packr-all.jar --platform windows64 --jdk jdk/ --jre jre/ --useZgcIfSupportedOs --executable javarpg --classpath app/build/libs/javarpg.jar --main class rpg.App --output out-win

 Note that I use the Liberica jdk/jre because they already ship JavaFX

+## Controls

+Controls are for now fixed:
+- Arrows for movement
+- "E" to interact with things and NPCs
+- "R" for shooting an ice ball